mauricekraus/torchchronos/README.md

 ```

 ### Data Modules
 torchchronos also provides [Lightning compatible `DataModules`](https://lightning.ai/docs/pytorch/stable/data/datamodule.html) to make it easy to load and preprocess data.
-They support commun use cases like (multi-)GPU training and train/test/val-splitting out of the box.
+They support common use cases like (multi-)GPU training and train/test/val-splitting out of the box.
 For example:

 ```python
 from torchchronos.lightning import UCRUEAModule